A comprehensive and current listing of housing related terms and definitions

 Places to Grow: An Ontario government program to manage growth and development in a way that supports economic prosperity, protects the environment, and helps communities achieve a high quality of life across the province.
 This program is governed by the Places to Grow Act (2005).
 Through Places to Grow, regional growth plans are developed that guide government investments and policies.
 More information on Places to Grow

 Pooling of capital reserves: Capital reserve pooling is a practice based on the concept of economy-of-scale, which proposes a greater return on securely invested monies when a sum of money is pooled rather than invested individually.
 In Ontario capital reserve pooling is prescribed to certain housing providers by the Housing Services Act.
-It is administered by SHSC Financial Inc. (SHSCFI), an independent subsidiary of the Housing Services Corporation.
-SHSCFI has its own board of directors, most of whom are nominated by housing providers.
-More information on SHSCFI
+It is administered by Encasa Financial (Encasa), which is owned jointly by the Housing Services Corporation, the BC Non-Profit Housing Association, the Cooperative Housing Federation of Canada and the Cooperative Housing Federation of British Columbia.
+More information on Encasa

 Population Density: Refers to the concentration of people within a specific portion of a defined area or the average number of people who live on each square kilometer (or mile) of land.